ezhuk/modbus-mcp/README.md

 ## Getting Started

-Use [uv](https://github.com/astral-sh/uv) to add and manage the Modbus MCP server as a dependency in your project, or install it directly using `uv pip` or `pip`.
-Check out the [Installation](https://github.com/ezhuk/modbus-mcp/blob/main/docs/modbus-mcp/installation.mdx) section of the documentation for full installation instructions and more details.
+Use [uv](https://github.com/astral-sh/uv) to add and manage the Modbus MCP server as a dependency in your project, or install it directly via `uv pip install` or `pip install`.
+See the [Installation](https://github.com/ezhuk/modbus-mcp/blob/main/docs/modbus-mcp/installation.mdx) section of the documentation for full installation instructions and more details.

 ```bash
 uv add modbus-mcp
 ```

-The server can be run directly from your application as follows.
-By default, it listens on `http://127.0.0.1:8000/mcp/` using the `Streamable HTTP` transport.
+The server can be embedded in and run directly from your application.
+By default, it exposes a `Streamable HTTP` endpoint at `http://127.0.0.1:8000/mcp/`.

 ```python
 # app.py